ccjmne/blog/content/flight-manual/docker-dive.md

 > docker exec $CONTAINER_NAME cat /path/to/some/file > extracted-file
 > ```

-It also offers some configuration, although that may at times cause more headaches than it solves, in notably its key-binding library being stunningly incapable, with exceedingly poor documentation and offering the very worst failure handling ever conceived: altogether silently disabling bindings it
+It also offers some way of configuration, although that may at times cause more headaches than it solves, in notably its key-binding library being stunningly incapable, with exceedingly poor documentation and offering the very worst failure handling ever conceived: altogether silently disabling bindings it